ChrisSchulze/portfolio/portfolio/works/project-2.md

 ---
-title: Project two
+title: A broken service
-date: 2018-08-09 18:05:37 +0000
+date: 2018-08-09T18:05:37.000+00:00
 thumbnail: "/upload/photo-1516906736502-5d3fedc3019a.jpeg"
-year: 2016
+year: '2017'
-description: subtitle
+description: Carglass
-categories:
+categories: []
-- print

 ---
-# Project two

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+# A broken Service

+Their online service wasn**’**t performing well.
+We needed to boost their leads and update the company**’**s website.

 ![](/upload/photo-1516906736502-5d3fedc3019a.jpeg)